lucasdaschagas/LucasdasChagas/README.md

- 🔭 I’m currently working on academic projects trying to learn and applying new features and techniques
+ 🔭 I’m a 23 yrs old college student graduating on System development and analisys, i'm currently working on academics projects trying to learn and applying new features and techniques

  📫 How to reach me:
 <ul>